Benkol003/Third-Year-Notes/COMP37212 Computer Vision/Week 7 & 8 Stereo imagery, epipolar geometry.md

 alright, i'm skipping all the shit about different transformations, the lecture basically just reiterates what they do. more importantly,

 a **homography** - a general mapping of one image plane to another. this only does affine transformations.
-Translation, scaling, rotation, and skewing are all classified as affine transforms. so this wont work for warping.
+Translation, scaling, rotation, and skewing are all classified as affine transforms. we use a homography matrix to transform and stitch our images - but this wont work for warped images (not affine).

 generally we have the homography or sum of all these transforms as this matrix: